 • death

-Hypoxia is often the cause of death from an opioid overdose.
+Hypoxia can be the cause of death from an opioid overdose.

 It is possible for anyone to develop an addiction to opioids if they use them for a long period without appropriate medical supervision.
 However, the risk of addiction might be higher for: